 What is an Environmental Transaction Screen Assessment?

-An Environmental Transaction Screen Assessment should not be confused with a Phase I Site Assessment Report.
-However, it is one of the many types of Limited Environmental Due Diligence Reports.
-Nevertheless, it helps evaluate environmental risk.
-The SBA Program requires a Transaction Screen Assessment for 7(a) and 504 loans on low risk properties.
-Otherwise, a Phase 1 Environmental Site Assessment will be required.
+An Environmental TSA must not be confused with a Phase I Site Assessment Report.
+Although, it is one of the many types of Limited Environmental Due Diligence Reports available.
+Nonetheless, it helps evaluate environmental risk, beyond the point of a questionnaire.
+At this moment, the SBA Program requires a Transaction Screen Assessment for 7(a) and 504 loans on low-risk properties.
+Otherwise, a Phase 1 Environmental Site Assessment becomes the requirement.

 Scope of the TSA